 Larson found that the document with better font choice took less time to read and led to increased cognitive focus and a “stronger sense of clarity.”

 Fonts have a psychological impact on people.

 When using fonts for your nonprofit, choose a font with the right “personality.”
 As we wrote,

 Typography is an effective way to convey more than just the words involved in written communication.
 It showcases personality by visually representing the tenor and tone of what it is you’re talking about.
 You may find that your purpose is best met by using a font with a vibrant personality throughout your website or using an amalgamation of sans and serif typefaces.

-Different styles of fonts are used for different purposes depending on the tone and aesthetic you’re trying to create.
+Different fonts are used for different purposes, depending on the tone and aesthetic you’re trying to create.

-There are also fonts that are meant to be a little quirkier and make a bolder statement – those are more suitable for niche nonprofits with a very targeted audience.
+Some fonts are meant to be a little quirkier and make a bolder statement – those are more suitable for niche nonprofits with a very targeted audience.

 Are you better off with something conventional, like Arial or Helvetica?

 Maybe you’ll find a stronger fit with an offbeat choice like Kirsten or Papyrus?